 Research has found that recruiting and retaining skilled and experienced workers across the aged care sector has been an ongoing challenge, resulting in gaps in workforce capacity and capability – and elderly patients are the ones who ultimately suffer.

 A critical focus of budget funding for both home and residential care will be to increase the skills and knowledge of aged care workers.
 While the industry is regulated through legislation and audits, the care and support workers are, at the end of the day the people responsible for care on a daily and hourly basis.
-The front line workers and their compassion and understanding are vital for the health, safety and wellbeing of every elderly person being cared for by others.
-Funding will focus strongly on registered nurses and incentives to attract them and retain them in the aged care sector.
+The front-line workers and their compassion and understanding are vital for the health, safety and well-being of every elderly person being cared for by others.
+Funding will focus strongly on registered nurses and incentives to attract and retain them in the aged care sector.

 Dementia care is challenging as it can involve dealing with severe psychological, emotional and behavioural issues in patients, and specialist training is a viable use of budget allocation.
 The budget will also increase funding for the Dementia Behaviour Management Advisory Service and the Severe Behaviour Response Teams.